 1. Substitute Supplier Programs

-DoD is actively seeking domestic alternatives for Chinese-sourced items.
-If you can manufacture components currently sourced from China, there's a buyer waiting.
+The Department of Defense is actively seeking domestic alternatives for Chinese-sourced items.
+If you can manufacture components currently sourced from China, there's likely a buyer waiting:

 2. Critical Minerals Processing